Admissions to secondary schools

 • Applicants who finished an elementary school earlier must confirm the completion of compulsory school education (9 years) by providing their report card from the 9th grade stating the results for the 2nd term.

-• To confirm the completion of compulsory school education (9 years), document validation is not needed.
+• If you present documents confirming the completion of compulsory school education (9 years), document validation is not needed.

 Applicants to multi-year grammar schools must also attach copies of their report cards from the previous 2 years: